leonswl/ntu-msds-sd6101/README.md

 We validated the Homogeneity of Variance assumption using the Levene test.
 Results revealed that comparing student grades across the groups have differing variances, and hence do not satisfy the assumption.
 Non parametric statistical tests were used instead - Welch's t-test and Kruskal-Wallis one-way ANOVA test.

+## Data Visualisation & Explaination
+We summarised our key findings and visualised our data on a PowerBI Dashboard [PowerBI Dashboard](https://github.com/leonswl/ntu-msds-sd6101/blob/main/Education%20Analysis.pbix) / PDF [PDF] (https://github.com/leonswl/ntu-msds-sd6101/blob/main/Education%20Analysis.pdf)

 ## Contributing

 1. Clone the repository locally
-1. Pull main branch to ensure your local main branch is up to date with the remote main branch
+2. Pull main branch to ensure your local main branch is up to date with the remote main branch
-1. Create a new branch using `git checkout -b <branch-name>`
+3. Create a new branch using `git checkout -b <branch-name>`
-1. Merge the main branch to your working branch to keep your branch up to date with the latest changes `git merge main`
+4. Merge the main branch to your working branch to keep your branch up to date with the latest changes `git merge main`
-1. Once you have saved your changes, add -> commit -> push your changes to remote branch
+5. Once you have saved your changes, add -> commit -> push your changes to remote branch
     ```
     # add all changes
     git add .